sonniebailey/sonniebailey.github.io/about-content.md

 **Fairhaven Wealth: the TL;DR**

-- Fairhaven Wealth provides a single service which consists of two 3-hour conversations, usually held via Zoom or phone, with one or more short emails summarising the key points of the conversations.
+- Fairhaven Wealth provides a single service which consists of two 3-hour conversations, usually held via Zoom or phone, followed by one or more short emails summarising the key points of the conversations.

 - Prepare as much or as little as you like for these conversations.
 We don't ask you to fill in any forms, or provide any specific information prior to the first conversation.
 If there's information that might be useful, we'll ask you during or after the first conversation.